Ben, çayır gezgini.

 Our wanderings for pine mushrooms and milkcaps

-fall into these days;
+belong to these days;

 each mushroom laid into the basket